Tattoo Aftercare Instructions

 - If you notice a reaction to the plastic wrap or gauze, remove it immediately.

-Washing Your Tatttoo
+Washing Your Tattoo

 Washing your tattoo is the most important part of the process.
 Washing can help reduce healing time, decrease chances of infection, and keep your tattoo looking its best.
-The following guidelines will help you keep your tattoo clean while reducing the chance of an alergic reaction or infection.

 - Use an unscented anti-bacterial soap to wash your tattoo